jakryd/jakryd.github.io/content/group/patryk-tajs.md

 *Education*

-Since 2022
+2022-2024
 :   *MSc in Computer Science* at the Institue of Physics NCU (Toruń, Poland).
+    Thesis: Stochastic Dimensionality Reduction of Complex Systems

     Supervisor: [Dr. Jakub Rydzewski](../jakub-rydzewski)